 Trials in a Pandemic – Special Symposium – 2020

-In response to the COVID-19 pandemic and to support the trial methodology community, we are hosting an online conference on the topic of clinical trials in a pandemic, embracing flexibility and ensuring integrity.
-The HRB-TMRN in NUI Galway and University College Dublin in collaboration with our partners in Trial Forge, University of Aberdeen, are delighted to welcome some of the world’s leading experts currently working in different aspects of COVID-19 trials.
-This event will be held online, and early registration is advised to ensure access to this FREE event.
+In response to the COVID-19 pandemic and to support the trial methodology community, the HRB-TMRN hosted an online conference on the topic of clinical trials in a pandemic, embracing flexibility and ensuring integrity.
+The HRB-TMRN in NUI Galway and University College Dublin in collaboration with our partners in Trial Forge, University of Aberdeen, were delighted to welcome some of the world’s leading experts currently working in different aspects of COVID-19 trials.
+This event was held online, and recordings of this event are freely available to view.

 June 30 – 09:00 – 11:00 (GMT+1)